nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Creating a supper order while a vendor has been chosen

-   1. Prerequisites: Select a vendor using the `vendor i/x` command (where x is the index of the chosen vendor).
+   1. Prerequisites: Select a vendor using the `vendor x` command (where x is the index of the chosen vendor).

    2. Test case: `create`